 How are players placed on teams?

-Coaches' assessments for current players, weighted based on how a player ranks on his or her team, are computed along with the average score of the evaluations from each of the tryout sessions and, based on KPW’s long-time policy, players returning for their second season at an age group are afforded a statistical 'second-year bump.'
-All of those data points are combined and players are rostered based on the number of teams appropriate for the number of players who will be participating.
+Coaches' assessments for current players, weighted based on how a player ranks on his or her team, are computed along with the average score of the evaluations from each of the tryout sessions.
+These data points are combined and players are rostered based on the number of teams appropriate for the number of players who will be participating.